Skip to main content

 What causes nausea and vomiting?

+Nausea and vomiting are common symptoms.
 There are many causes of feeling sick and being sick (nausea and vomiting).
 The following is a list of some of the most common or important causes.
 See the links for more information about each condition.

 Other causes

 Blockage (obstruction) of the gut - repeated and severe vomiting may be due to a blockage anywhere along the gut (intestine).
 This could be a twisted loop of bowel, cancerous growth or non-cancerous narrowing.
-This will usually be associated with severe tummy pain.
+This will usually be associated with severe abdominal pain.
 Because there is a blockage, usually you would be unable to open your bowels.
 This is an emergency and you need to call an ambulance.

 Raised pressure in the brain - meningitis, brain tumours and head injuries can increase pressure in the brain, which can cause nausea and vomiting.
 Ring 999 to call for an ambulance if you suspect your child has meningitis.